webster-781/FCO-ICML21/README.md

 A single binary for running these tasks can be found at `main/federated_trainer.py`.
 This binary will, according to `absl` flags, run any of the six task-specific federated training libraries.

-There is also a `shared` directory with utilities specific to these experiments, such as implementations of metrics used for evaluation.
+The `optimization/shared` directory with utilities specific to these experiments, such as implementations of metrics used for evaluation.